About Alameda Campus

 IST Press aims to promote and disseminate engineering and scientific research in Portugal, through the publication of its books and, at the same time, to value the skills, knowledge and experience at the Portuguese Higher Education Institutions, namely at Técnico.

-The Analysis Laboratory at IST (LAIST) aims at water quality analysis.
+The Analysis Laboratory (LAIST) aims at water quality analysis.
 The applied research carried out at the laboratory, puts it at the forefront of knowledge.

 Information Technology Laboratories